RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-modules.md

 Con:

--   Keeping track in which order files should be concatinated can become extremely hard.
+-   Keeping track of in which order files should be concatinated can become extremely hard.
 -   Requires (either manual or automatic) wrapping of file contents in [IIFEs](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).
 -   Must be bundled at build-time.